Recently updated on July 3rd, 2025 at 03:31 pm

 Scotland

-We know the Queen loved Scotland and so the nation continues to star heavily in Season 5.
-Yes, this season we can expect more scenes at Balmoral Castle, the royal summer residence in Aberdeenshire.
-Again, The Crown used Ardverikie House and its estate near Inverness as the filming locations for the famous castle.
+We know the Queen loved Scotland and so the nation continues to star heavily in Season 5 where you can spot more scenes at Balmoral Castle, the royal summer residence in Aberdeenshire.
+Was The Crown actually filmed at Balmoral?
+No – The Crown used Ardverikie Estate near Inverness as the filming locations for the famous castle.
 This 19th-century former traditional Highland sporting estate sits on the shores of Loch Laggan and bears a huge likeness to the true royal residence.
 You can step inside the massive 38,000-acre estate and tour the reception rooms if you book a night’s stay there.

 London